 Eligible Consulting Advisory Services (CAS) Applicants

-include small and medium-sized enterprises and not-for-profit organizations (emphasis is business) that otherwise would not have access to this type of resource.
+include small and medium-sized enterprises, social enterprises and not-for-profit organizations (emphasis is business) that otherwise would not have access to this type of resource.
 CBDC eligible clients will be eligible if the CAS Participant is requesting assistance related to innovation, productivity, competitiveness, export and will primarily be established clients focused on growth.

 Eligible Activities include

 1) Diagnostic assessments: to conduct a thorough review of all aspects of an existing operation in order to provide an objective assessment of its current performance, key issues and future prospects.

 2) Business Management Development Practices: To undertake a comprehensive review of the management skills of an existing organization in order to provide an objective assessment of its current status and identify opportunities to enhance operations/management performance.
 This will ensure that the organization maximizes its growth potential and job creation over the long-term.
 Consulting services for the review, development and implementation of Board Governance policies and procedures, legal consulting for contracts, HR, etc., or any other topics deemed appropriate, can also be covered in this category.

 3) Access to Capital: To source other options for capital beyond government sources of financing.
 A consultant with expertise in this field will assist the client with the development of a business plan and funding proposals.
 Not intended for new start-ups.